harsha2764/salesforce-training/Week1/day1-crm-basics/README.md

 - The sales manager from the company is stored as a Contact.
 - The software purchase deal is stored as an Opportunity.

----

-## Conclusion

-In this task, I learned:
-- What CRM is
-- Why Salesforce is used
-- Basic Salesforce objects
-- Real-world business mapping in Salesforce

-This helped me understand the fundamentals of Salesforce CRM.